Fraud reports surface related to WDH information breach

 “No one representing the department will ask you for insurance, Medicare, Medicaid or personal financial information.
 No one representing the department will call you about the breach unless they are returning a call you made to us first,” Hendricks said.

 A year of free IdentityForce protection has been offered by WDH to people affected by the breach.
-Affected individuals can call the WDH information line at 1-833- 847-5916 for an IdentityForce verification code to allow online enrollment for the service.
+IdentityForce provides advanced credit and dark web monitoring, along with identity theft insurance and medical identity theft coverage.
+Affected individuals can call the WDH information line at 1(833) 847-5916 for an IdentityForce verification code to allow online enrollment for the service.

 Scams related to the health information breach should be reported to the Consumer Protection Unit in the Wyoming Attorney General’s office by calling 307-777-6397, by emailing ag.consumer@wyo.gov or by submitting formal complaints online.